Glossary

 Asset

-An Asset is a resource or service in your private infrastructure (internal network, cloud, ...) or publicly available applications and services in the cloud that you want to access from the Room.
+An Asset is a resource or service in your private infrastructure (internal network, cloud, ...) or publicly available applications and services in the cloud that you want to access from the Enclave.
 You store the list of assets in an encrypted secrets vault.

 Tehama Client